ffrancis-reis/tracking-items-through-supply-chain/README.md

 5. Check out and test the DApp in the frontend with the command below.
 You can run on the ganache-cli window, since Ganache was only for testing purpose.

-**Important** As a reminder, the frontend of the application will interact with the contract on the [Rinkeby Test Network](https://rinkeby.etherscan.io/), not with the pre-built accounts and deployed contracts made by the Ganache suite, as you can see in the [browser's developer console](https://support.airtable.com/hc/en-us/articles/232313848-How-to-open-the-developer-console#:~:text=To%20open%20the%20developer%20console%20window%20on%20Chrome%2C%20use%20the,then%20select%20%22Developer%20Tools.%22).

 ```powershell
   npm run dev
 ```

+**Important**: As a reminder, the frontend of the application will interact with the contract on the [Rinkeby Test Network](https://rinkeby.etherscan.io/), not with the pre-built accounts and deployed contracts made by the Ganache suite, as you can see in the [browser's developer console](https://support.airtable.com/hc/en-us/articles/232313848-How-to-open-the-developer-console#:~:text=To%20open%20the%20developer%20console%20window%20on%20Chrome%2C%20use%20the,then%20select%20%22Developer%20Tools.%22).

 ### Output